Vaaranam Aayiram: Critical response

 Sify stated that it is a "film straight from the heart being optimistic, fresh and emotionally honest".
 The review further stated "The film demands great patience to sit through and is an overdose of emotions.
 If the film holds on, it is because of its music and superb performance of Surya."
-Indiaglitz reviewed that it "proves to be a tame affair" but stated that "Suriya the actor rocks throughout".
-Behindwoods wrote: "what could have been a subtly told story turns into a sloppy fare" and "there are touching and heart-warming moments in the movie but, they are few and far between".
 Rediff.com's Pavithra Srinivasan called it a "moving story", further mentioning that "It might be just a feather in Gautam's hat.
 As for Surya, it's an ostrich plume, a justified triumph."
 Malathi Rangarajan of The Hindu said, "The same combo came together for Kaakha Kaakha and signed off with a flourish not so long ago!
 Of course Vaaranam [...] does have some great moments, but it's a lengthy film, and you feel it!"
-Prominent Indian film websites (including Rediff, Sify and Behindwoods) named Vaaranam Aayiram one of the 10 best Tamil films of 2008.
+Reviewing the Telugu-dubbed version, Jeevi of Idlebrain.com rated the film two-and-a-half out of five stars and wrote that "On a whole, Surya s/o Krishnan is a film that suffers from too much of realism and slow paced narration".

 Accolades

 Legacy

+Suriya's six-pack look and his workout montage scene in the film became iconic among the Tamil and South Indian youth at the time, with many even today citing them as their inspiration to take up fitness and an active lifestyle seriously.
+Many young Tamil actors have since essayed the six-pack look onscreen at least once, after the film popularized it.
+Suriya himself would sport it for a number of films since, and the term would become synonymous with him.

-The song "Mundhinam Paarthene" inspired a romantic film of the same name.
+The song "Mundhinam Paarthene" inspired a 2010 romantic film of the same name.
+In the film Murattu Kaalai (2012), the veterinarian (Cell Murugan) sings "Oh Shanti" as he falls in love with Saroja (Vivek), whom he lovingly calls Mayil.
 In the film Idharkuthane Aasaipattai Balakumara (2013), Baby (Jangiri Madhumitha) has the song "Mundhinam Paarthene" as her ringtone.
 In Tamizh Padam 2, Shiva (Shiva) tries to go to America to win his girlfriend Ramya (Iswarya Menon) back, similar to how Suriya went to America to impress Meghna.
-In Master (2021), the character JD (Vijay) references dialogues from Vaaranam Aayiram as he tries to fool someone into believing that he once travelled to America to proclaim his love for a girl.
+In Master (2021), the character JD (Vijay) references dialogues from Vaaranam Aayiram as he tries to fool someone into believing that he once travelled to America to express his love for a girl.
+The 21st episode of the Telugu television series Brahmamudi features the song "Nalone Pongenu" (Telugu version of "Nenjukkul Peidhidum").
+The lead roles in the Telugu film Ustaad (2023) were named Suriya and Meghana after the actor and character of Vaaranam Aayiram, respectively.